AaronBratcher/AgileDB/README.md

 - Completely thread safe since it uses it's own Thread subclass.
 - Use the publish method to work with Combine and SwiftUI

-### What's new in version 6.1 ###
-- DBObjects can recursively save and load DBObject and [DBObject] properties (Technically the key is stored so the referenced objects can be edited and saved independently)

-### What's new in version 6.0 ###
-- New publisher method for use in SwiftUI and Combine.
-The publisher returns the new DBResults object.
-All active publishers will send new results if published DBResults has added, deleted, or updated keys.
-- New DBResults object that's subscripted.
-Only the keys are stored for better memory use.
-- DBObject structures can now store [String], [Int], [Double], and [Date] types.
-(Nested objects not supported.)

-### What's new in version 5.1 ###
-- Developed and tested with Xcode 10.2 using Swift 5
-- Introduction of DBObject protocol.
-See below.
-- debugMode property renamed to isDebugging.
-- `key` object in value provided is now ignored instead of giving error.
-- New parameter `validateObjects` in the keysInTable method will ignore condition sets that refer to objects not in the table.

-### What's new in version 5 ###
-- Developed and tested with Xcode 10.1
-- Several methods deprecated with a renamed version available for clarity at the point of use.
-- Data can be retrieved asynchronously.
-- The class property `sharedInstance` has been renamed to `shared`.
-- Methods are no longer class-level, they must be accessed through an instance of the db.
-A simple way to update to this is to simply append .shared to the class name in any existing code.

 ## Installation Options ##
 - Swift Package Manager
 - Cocoapods `pod AgileDB`